alioso/d8-front-end-development/exercise_constructing_a_basic_theme.md

 Themes and modules can define breakpoints by creating a config file called myThemeOrModule.breakpoints.yml, where myThemeOrModule is the name of your theme or module.
 In our case, create a bear_skin.breakpoints.yml

-Each entry in this file defines one breakpoint, consisting of a machine name, by which the breakpoint entry is uniquely identified e.g. bartik.mobile, and it's children defining the breakpoint's properties:
+Each entry in this file defines one breakpoint, consisting of a machine name, by which the breakpoint entry is uniquely identified e.g. bear_skin.mobile, and it's children defining the breakpoint's properties:

 label - A human readable label for the breakpoint. mediaQuery - Media query text proper ('all and (min-width: 851px)'.